Updated, November 2021

 - The time-related concept of 6 stages.
 (He is the 6th ‘One’ in the 6th version of the Matrix.)

-- The rectification of the 6 emanations from Chesed down to Yesod.
-This group of 6 relates to the ‘masculine’ (pro-active) persona of the divine ‘son’ or ‘groom.’
-The rectified 6 emanations constitute the “Path of the One” (“Jacob’s ladder”).
+- The rectification of the 6 emanations that make up the ‘masculine’ (pro-active) persona of the divine ‘son’ or ‘groom.’
+The rectified 6 emanations constitute the “Path of the One” (What is also known as “Jacob’s ladder”).

 Oracle: “We’re all here to do what we’re all here to do.
 I’m interested in one thing, Neo, the future.
 And believe me, I know – the only way to get there is together.”